F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 delete base;
 ```

 But when defining destructor, constructor and move operations are not impliciotely  generated.
 Moreover, the copy operations are generated enabling a polymorphic copy, which results in slicing.
-Therefore, **the best approach for the base class** is to**herefore to:
+Therefore, **the best approach for the base class** is to:
 - declare the **virtual destrucor** as default
 - declare the **default constructor**.
 We need a default constructor, unless we use a diferent constructor and we want to disable the default one.
 - declare the **copy and move operations as protected**.
 This way, the polymorpic copy is not possible, but proper copy/move operations are generated for every child class.